prvdmwrong/prvdmwrong/docs/reference/core/lifecycles/index.md

 <a href="../">Core</a>
 </div>

-# :octicons-list-unordered-16: Reflection
+# :octicons-list-unordered-16: Lifecycles

-Reflection metadata exposed by the core Oh My Prvd package.
+Primitives for implementing lifecycle methods and events.

 !!! warning "Under construction"
     This page is under construction - information may be incomplete or missing.